 Lunars aren't bad either, between Wolf Pack Training technique and Burgeoning Wyld Infliction they can both train and mutate mortals into make-your-own-super-soldiers, and with the right upgrades, they can add animals and even plants to the list of potential recruits.
 Of course, breeding your own army of beastmen is more fun, and they easily become self-sustaining if you do a good job.

 d20 Future (the Sci-fi expansion to d20 Modern) features the Helix Warrior class, for players wishing to become super-soldiers.
 Also, the Genetic Engineering system presented in the book allows players to take this even further.
-This troper once set up a test of that system and made a super-soldier with god-like levels of unkillability (assuming cost is no object).
+It's possible to made a super-soldier with god-like levels of unkillability (assuming cost is no object).

 Dark Sun nomadic mantis-folk Thri-Kreen are hatched as sleepless armored death machines.
 Tohr-Kreen (settled variety) consist of similar races or subspecies.
 But they got technology more advanced than anything in inherited memories of those savages and make "zik-trin" — enforcers or scouts large and hideously powerful compared to normal Kreen, mentally conditioned to absolute obedience to their controllers.
 Tohr-Kreen are reclusive and as Properly Paranoid as most sentients on Athas, so their only representatives met in other lands are such modified scouts with memories of their homeland location removed, doubling as missionaries to wild Thri-Kreen packs.

 The ultimates in Eclipse Phase are trying to become these, and operate by a philosophy based on eugenics, asceticism and discipline.
 The problem comes when one goes over the edge and modifies himself into a predator exhuman, which could be roughly described as a Super Hunter that views everything else in the universe as targets and possibly food.